jgaa/logfault/README.md

 ```

-Looking at how the README presents each platform-specific handler, you’ll want a section between the **SystemdHandler** and **Windows EventLog** bits.
-Here’s a suggested section for the new **OsLogHandler** that matches the style and detail of the other handler docs in your README:

----

 ## Log via Apple’s unified logging (`os_log`)

 On macOS, iOS, tvOS and watchOS you can use Apple’s modern unified logging system via the **OsLogHandler**.